AlphaLEXray/Imageviewer/README.md

 # README

-This is just a simple image viewer written in java.
+This is just a simple image viewer written in java, where you select a folder with your images and it cycles between them endlessly.

 ## Prerequsites